hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 #### Solution

-Can be solved by own `GetExternalNameFn` function, just it to resource configuration in `config/local_oci_repository/config.go`.
+Can be solved by own `GetExternalNameFn` function, just add it to the resource configuration in, e.g. `config/local_oci_repository/config.go`.

 TODO: However, I think that there is better solution than this, but requires more investigation.